ADGEfficiency/dsr-rl/PITCHME.md

 ## Closing thoughts

-Exploration versus exploitation
+Exploration versus exploitation - this is useful in daily life

 Test your models on simple problems

 Reinforcement learning is sample inefficient

-Deep RL is hard

-Reward engineering is key

 ## Thank you